ArkProjectNFTs/ark-services/README.md

 The **ark-services** repository is organized into several sub-modules:

-### ark-dynamodb

-- Description: Contains data access functions, especially queries for AWS DynamoDB.
-- Utility: Enables interaction with the DynamoDB database for data retrieval and management.

-### ark-indexer

-- Description: Implementation of the traits of the Pontos indexer.
-Provides specific configuration for indexing data from NFT APIs.
-- Utility: Indexes data retrieved from NFT APIs and organizes it for easy access and analysis.

 ### ark-indexer-admin

 Description: Front-end application for a dashboard of indexed blocks and monitoring indexing tasks.